What is the Mentoring Circle?

 - Who participates in the program?

 Each mentor is paired with a student who has been chosen because he or she is willing to learn and eager for professional advancement.
-Students come from all disciplines who enter this phase of the program as a junior classification.
+Students come from all disciplines and academic classifications.

 - How much time does it take?